pulumi/docs/content/docs/reference/pkg/gcp/compute/regionurlmap.md

         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}The path that will be used in the redirect response instead of the one that was
-supplied in the request.
-Only one of pathRedirect or prefixRedirect must be specified.
+supplied in the request. pathRedirect cannot be supplied together with prefixRedirect.
+Supply one alone or neither.
+If neither is supplied, the path of the original request will be used for the redirect.
 The value must be between 1 and 1024 characters.
 {{% /md %}}</dd>

     <dt class="property-optional"